pdhoff/pdhoff.github.io/teaching/stat832/stat832.md

 ---

 #### Announcements
+2017-04-12: Do the twelfth and final set of exercises, exercises 1,2a and 3  in the multilinear model notes, to be turned in Wednesday 2017-04-19.

 2017-04-05: Do the eleventh set of exercises, exercises 1,2,4 and 5 in the multivariate regression notes, to be turned in Wednesday 2017-04-12.